A Bitter-type electromagnet for complex atomic trapping and manipulation

 To create this field configuration, our assembly features three independent coils.
 A pair of ``curvature'' coils creates \(B''\), with an offset that contributes to \(B_0\).
 A pair of Helmholtz coils, called anti-bias coils, opposes the contribution of \(B_0\) from the curvature coils.
 A pair of quadrupole coils, called clover coils, create \(B'\).
 This topology was first used for production of large sodium Bose-Einstein condensates\cite{Mewes1996a}, and allows for good optical access in the transverse plane.
 Moreover, using just the anti-bias coil we can create a uniform magnetic field for Feshbach resonance studies, or by switching the polarity of one of the anti-bias coils, we can create a spherical quadrupole for magnetic trapping or a magneto-optical trap (MOT).

 Figure~\ref{fig:coil} shows one of our two identical Bitter coil assemblies.
-As with other designs\cite{Sabulsky2013}, our Bitter coil is composed of stacked alternating conducting OFHC copper and insulating teflon crescents mounted to a water-distribution manifold.
-The inset in Fig.~\ref{fig:coil} shows the current and water flows in the Bitter coil.
+As with other designs\cite{Sabulsky2013}, our Bitter coil is composed of stacked alternating conducting OFHC copper (\(1~\si{\milli\meter}\) thick by \(12.7~\si{\milli\meter}\) wide shim stock) and insulating teflon (\(0.25~\si{\milli\meter}\) thick by \(12.7~\si{\milli\meter}\) wide) crescents mounted to a water-distribution manifold.
+The inset in Fig.~\ref{fig:coil} shows the current flows (pink) and water flows (blue) in the Bitter coil.
 Current flows around each conducting piece until it reaches the notch in each crescent.
 A small copper shorting piece lying in the notch of every insulating crescent allows current to flow vertically to the next layer.
 All pieces have holes that align to form vertical cooling water columns that serve to supply water to and collect water from the entire stack.
 Supply and collection columns alternate spatially.
 Cutouts in the insulating layers allow water to flow horizontally between neighboring supply and collection columns.
 The horizontal flow contacts a large surface area of the vertically neighboring conducting pieces, cooling the magnet.
-Small silicone gaskets, not shown, seal the horizontal and vertical flow channels\cite{Johansen2017}.
-In order to seal the Bitter coil, stainless steel screws with rubber sealing washers compress the top of the Bitter coil to the bottom of the manifold.
+Small silicone gaskets, not shown, seal the horizontal and vertical flow channels\cite{Johansen2017}, which have a nominal width of \(6.3~\si{\milli\meter}\).
+In order to seal the Bitter coil, 6-32 stainless steel screws with rubber sealing washers compress the brass top of the Bitter coil to the bottom of the manifold.
+The screws were tightened to approximately \(2~\si{\newton\meter}\) of torque, delivering an estimated \(3~\si{\kilo\newton}\) of clamping force per screw.
+The clamping force is at least \(10^3\) times larger than any magnetic force that should be exerted on the coils.
+After compression, the height of the stacked Bitter coil is \(40.9~\si{\milli\meter}\).